-But wait, there is more; taking a left out of the school, about 50m up the road there is a river!
-With a trail alongside it!
-And big trees!
-And more big green parks!
+But wait, there is more; taking a left out of the school, about 50m up the road there is a river, with a trail alongside it, big trees and more big green parks.

-ANYWAY – I did end up doing a little search after I had arrived and pleasantly found out the Prague is in fact THE greenest major city in the world!* It has the greatest percentage (57%) of greenspace verse total city space (and here I was nervous there wouldn’t be any… how ridiculous!?) that they have been steadily working on and creating since the medieval period!
+I did end up doing a little search after I had arrived and pleasantly found out the Prague is in fact THE greenest major city in the world!* It has the greatest percentage (57%) of green space by total city space (and here I was nervous there wouldn’t be any… how ridiculous!?) that they have been steadily working on and creating since the medieval period.

-So not only does Prague have incredible access to greenspaces, a brilliant (and cheap!) train, bus & tram network, loads of eco-conscious shops & initiatives; there is an awesome recycling scheme!
-There are recycle stations all over the city which makes it so easy along with lots of water fountains for you to fill up your water bottle wherever you are in the city!
-(Plus you can drink the tap water – big bonus!).
-For a deeply established city as old as Prague, for it to have such positive environmentally conscious practices is a sure win; I tip my hat to them!
+So not only does Prague have incredible access to green spaces, a brilliant (and cheap!) train, bus & tram network, loads of eco-conscious shops & initiatives; there is an awesome recycling scheme.
+There are recycle stations all over the city which makes it so easy along with lots of water fountains for you to fill up your water bottle wherever you are in the city.
+For a deeply established city as old as Prague, for it to have such positive environmentally conscious practices is a sure win; I tip my hat to them.

 *according to TravelBird.nl